 Photography and film shooting in the streets and open squares of Copenhagen for tourist promotion is permitted with no special authorisation.
 Needless to say, any protests from the involved public must be respected.

-Parking: In most areas you are not allowed to park without a parking ticket.
+In most areas, you are not allowed to park without a parking ticket.
 You can buy a parking ticket at the nearest ticket machine.
-You can use the Easy Park App to help yourself avoiding parking fines.
+You can also use the Easy Park app to help yourself avoid parking fines.

-When a foreign TV or film crew wish to get permission to park in Copenhagen they should contact e-mail: firstname.lastname@example.org
+When a foreign TV or film crew wish to get permission to park in Copenhagen, they should contact: email@example.com

-If you want parking dispensation it is necessary to inform, which registration numbers you have on your production cars.
+If you want a parking dispensation it is necessary to inform about the registration numbers/license plates of the production cars.